If you've had a tooth extracted at East Lake Dental, proper aftercare is essential for healing. Follow these instructions to ensure a smooth recovery.

 Resuming Normal Activities

-After 24 hours, resume your normal dental routine including brushing and flossing—this speeds healing and keeps your mouth clean.
+After 24 hours, resume your normal dental routine including brushing and flossing.
+This speeds healing and keeps your mouth clean.
 After a few days, you should feel fine and can resume all normal activities.

 ---